At first I thought the bang was just the roofers. They’d been up there for days, so their hammers and footsteps had faded into the background.

 Our mattress and bedsheets are a water world.

 In moments like these, you find out what you really care about.

 I wrap my laptop up first.
 Slide it into its diver sleeve.
 And get it onto dry land.
 My laptop is access to you and other blog readers.
-It’s my Writers of the Future mission story.
+It’s my fiction work.
 It’s the Blog Your Way to a Writing Career course footage and scripts.
 It’s my work.

 Once I feel reasonably sure my laptop will be alright, I stomp out into the rain.

 “Hey!”
 I scream through the wind.
 A man stands on the roof with his back to me.
 He gestures wildy to someone I can’t see.